PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 ### Inappropriate Zones
 - Zone 4
     - very likely get caught by Gastly or Honedge
+- Zone 8
+    - Numel around the entrance would target you if any becomes Alpha
 - Zone 9
     - seems nothing within the range
 - Zone 10